Skip to content

-The bruin update command allows you to update your Bruin CLI installation to the latest version directly from the command line.
+The bruin upgrade command updates your Bruin CLI installation to the latest version directly from the command line.

 Usage